Feuleur/blender-dd2-tools-suite/README.md

-# Blender Dragon's Dogma 2 import suite
+# Blender Dragon's Dogma 2 import/export suite

-This blender addon provides a suite of file importers for Dragon's Dogma 2 files.
+This blender addon provides a suite of file importers and exporter for Dragon's Dogma 2 files.

 ## Prerequisites